Beauty Behind the Madness: Singles

-The album's second single, "The Hills", was released on May 27, 2015.
+The second single, "The Hills", was released on May 27, 2015.
 The song peaked at number one on the Billboard Hot 100.

-The album's third single, "Can't Feel My Face", was released on June 8, 2015, following the performance of the song by the Weeknd at Apple Worldwide Developers Conference on the same day.
+The third single, "Can't Feel My Face", was released on June 8, 2015, following the performance of the song by the Weeknd at Apple Worldwide Developers Conference on the same day.
 The song peaked at number one on the Billboard Hot 100.

-"In the Night" was released to contemporary hit radio on November 17, 2015, as the album's fourth single in the United States.
+"In the Night" was serviced to US contemporary hit radio on November 17, 2015, as the album's fourth single.
 The song peaked at number 12 on the Billboard Hot 100.

-"Acquainted" was released to urban contemporary radio on November 17, 2015, as the album's fifth and final single in the United States.
-It was also released to rhythmic contemporary on February 16, 2016.
+"Acquainted" was serviced to US urban contemporary radio on November 17, 2015, as the album's fifth and final single.
+It was also serviced to US rhythmic contemporary on February 16, 2016.
 The song peaked at number 60 on the Billboard Hot 100.

 Critical reception

 Beauty Behind the Madness was met with generally positive reviews.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the album received an average score of 74, based on 26 reviews.
 Aggregator AnyDecentMusic? gave it 6.9 out of 10, based on their assessment of the critical consensus.

 Sheldon Pearce of The A.V.
 Club said, "It expertly and carefully closes the gap between the Weeknd's perception and his reality".
 Greg Kot of the Chicago Tribune said, "He's aiming for harder truths, creating pop that also works as a commentary on choice and consequence".
 Mackenzie Herd of Exclaim! said, "Beauty Behind the Madness proves that the Weeknd can thrive in the mainstream, and while the lyrics aren't overtly profound, he's proven that he is more versatile than previously thought, which is perhaps of greater importance at this stage in his career".
 Kyle Anderson of Entertainment Weekly said, "Anyone looking for a collection of homages to the King of Pop will be disappointed.
 Those masterpieces ["Can't Feel My Face" and "In The Night"] are outliers, and they end up making Madness' missteps all the more jarring....
 In the middle of those two poles lies a series of bass-heavy throb-and-moan blasts with the signature oddness (shape-shifting melodies, twitchy percussion) that makes the Weeknd a compelling artist".
 April Clare Welsh of NME said, "He may have softened his edge, upped the production and pulled in the stars, but the Weeknd remains an outsider".
 Andrew Ryce of Pitchfork said, "In the end, enjoying the Weeknd requires a certain suspension of disbelief, and that remains true on Beauty Behind the Madness.
 You really have to buy into his bad-guy persona....
 For newcomers, there's a whole world to explore, and on Beauty Behind the Madness it's richer and smarter than ever".